humanspeak/svelte-keyed/README.md

 ## Installation

 ```bash
 npm i -D svelte-keyed
 ```

 Since Svelte automatically bundles all required dependencies, you only need to install this package as a dev dependency with the `-D` flag.

+## Why svelte-keyed?

+While Svelte's built-in stores are powerful, they don't provide an elegant way to work with nested properties. svelte-keyed solves this by:

+- Enabling direct manipulation of nested properties
+- Maintaining full TypeScript support
+- Providing a clean API for complex state management
+- Supporting both object and array access patterns

 ## API